Using Analytics Dashboards

 When a chart widget contains more data than can comfortably be displayed in one view, a zoom bar may be displayed under the widget.
-The zoom bar enables you to scroll right and left and to zoom in/out of different parts of the widget.
+The zoom bar enables you to scroll right and left and to zoom in or out of different parts of the data.

-The dark gray vertical bars to the left and right of the scroll bar represent what is shown in the widget:
+The dark gray handles at the left and right edges of the scroll bar control what is shown in the widget:

-To zoom into an area of the chart:
+To zoom in to a specific area of the chart:

-Drag the bars closer together and position them immediately to the right and left of the area to be displayed.
+Drag the handles to position them immediately to the right and left of the area you want to display.